 Eastern Angles and Matthew Linley Creative Projects in association with the Stephen Joseph Theatre, Scarborough

 Director - Hal Chambers

-A thrilling retelling of a real-life murder mystery…
+A thrilling retelling of Suffolk’s real-life murder mystery…

 Summer, 1827.
 In a red barn Maria Marten awaits her lover.
 A year later her body is found under the floor of the barn in a grain sack, barely identifiable, and the manhunt begins.

 Maria’s story sent shock waves throughout the country.
 The Red Barn Murder (as it became known) was national news, inspiring writers and filmmakers down the ages.
 The sort of gruesome tale that had all the hallmarks of a classic crime drama – a missing body, a country location, a disreputable squire and a village stuck in its age-old traditions.